Rishi-Raj-989/Overlay-app/readme.txt

     Chatbot Interface: Design an area or chat window where users can input queries and receive responses from the chatbot.
 Consider using a conversational UI design that provides a natural and interactive experience.

     Permission Requests: Design clear and concise permission request dialogs or prompts to inform the user about the required permissions and their purpose.
 Make sure to adhere to platform-specific design guidelines for permission requests.

+Notes
+    To develop a standalone desktop application using Python, you can explore libraries such as PyQt, PySide, or Tkinter, which provide GUI frameworks for building desktop applications.
+These frameworks allow you to create windows, design the user interface, and handle user interactions effectively.